morganjwilliams/pyrolite/docs/source/usage/eg/plotting/logo.rst

 .. image:: ../../../_static/logo_eg_points.png
    :width: 50%
    :align: center
+   :alt: Scatter plot of four equidistant synthetic data clouds in a ternary plot.

 We can take the mean and covariance in log-space to create covariance ellipses and